jymp-m35/my_writing_samples/Topics/Service_requests_for_container_freight_station_CFS.md

     When the service request is dispatched, the corresponding stripping job is planned to manage the stripping of cargoes from the container to the designated truck.

-    To know how to create a stripping request for direct stripping operations, see Create a stripping request.
+    To know how to create a stripping request for direct stripping operations, see _Create a stripping request_.

 -   Partial stripping